gxsshallot/react-native-picklist/README.md

 Optional:

 * `firstTitleLine`: First item displayed in `TitleLine` when it has the multi-level data and show the title line.
+* `isCascade`: When multi-level and multi-select are true, auto-cascading selects child nodes or not.
+Default is `true`.
 * `multilevel`: Has multi-level data or not.
 Default is `false`.
 * `multiselect`: Is multi-select or not.
 Default is `false`.
 * `onFinish`: Pass the selected items when finish selecting.